omixxxer/TFM/README.md

 We assume that [ROS 2](https://docs.ros.org/) and [Webots](https://cyberbotics.com/) are installed in the system.

-For the steps below we use ROS2 Foxy and Webots R2022b.
+For the steps below we use ROS2 Humble and Webots R2022b.

 1. Install the prerequisites
 ```
-sudo apt install ros-foxy-webots-ros2-turtlebot
+sudo apt install ros-humble-webots-ros2-turtlebot
 ```
 2. Create a ROS 2 workspace
 ```